 Meanwhile Jonathan, just four-years-old at the time, “bounced off the walls.”
 He couldn’t handle all the noise and excitement and indoor rain.
 It was very hot because there was no power and we couldn’t open the windows.
 He was in a frenzy.

 Trees swayed, snapped and uprooted.
 Debris filled the air – leaves, grass, shingles, paper, you name it.
-I watched out the window as a giant pecan tree fall across the driveway.
+I watched out the window as a giant pecan tree fell across the driveway.

 We began to think the storm would never end.
 Finally, after about three hours, the wind died down and the rain slowed.
 An eerie calm settled in.
 I won’t pretend that we experienced the storm’s full fury, but it was scary.
 I can’t imagine what it was like in New Orleans, Gulfport, Picayune or even Hattiesburg.